 The Cooking Programs

-Waterbridge Food has three Cooking Programs run by staff and volunteers:
+Waterbridge Food has two Cooking Programs run by staff and volunteers:

 - Chefs at Home are people who come together to prepare and share a meal under the guidance of a tutor.
 This weekly drop-in program teaches safe food preparation, storage, handling and budgeting, as well as how to cook healthy meals.